Setup

 Setup Your Environment

-Get your Daana CLI environment up and running in 5 minutes.
+Get your Daana CLI environment up and running.

 Overview